philjhale/terraform-conftest-gcp/README.md

 # terraform-conftest-gcp

-Playground for validating Terraform plans using Conftest
+Playground for validating Terraform plans using Conftest.

 # Prerequisites
 - Terraform